Dental Emergency Care Clinic

 The Dental Emergency Care Clinic does not currently provide: fillings/crowns, denture repairs, cleanings, and general wisdom teeth (third molar) extractions.
 Patients who need these services should become patients of the College.
 IV-sedation is not available as a walk-in treatment option.

-Evenings, weekends, holidays, and other days when the College/Dental Emergency Care Clinic is closed, emergency patients may be seen through the Emergency Department at the OSU Wexner Medical Center.
+Evenings, weekends, holidays, and other days when the College/Dental Emergency Care Clinic is closed, dental emergencies involving swelling of the face or neck or breathing difficulty should go to Emergency Department at the OSU Wexner Medical Center.
 (Refer to OSU Wexner Medical Center for pricing and billing arrangements.)

-Our patients are responsible for payment in full at the time of treatment.
-Cash, Visa, MasterCard, American Express and Discover (including Flexible Spending credit cards) are all accepted methods of payment.
+Patients are responsible for payment in full at the time of treatment.

 Medicare does not cover dental services.
 As of January 4, 2012 we do not have a preferred provider for Bureau of Workers Compensation.
 A written out-of-network approval would be needed prior to the visit.